Lightning-AI/litgpt/README.md

 **NeurIPS 2023 Large Language Model Efficiency Challenge: 1 LLM + 1 GPU + 1 Day**

-Lit-GPT is the official starter kit of the [NeurIPS 2023 LLM efficiency challenge](https://llm-efficiency-challenge.github.io), which is competition centered around training a foundational (base) LLM for 24h on a single A100 or 4090.
+The Lit-GPT is the official starter kit for the [NeurIPS 2023 LLM Efficiency Challenge](https://llm-efficiency-challenge.github.io), which is a competition focused on finetuning an existing foundational (base) LLM for 24 hours on a single GPU.
+The competition has two tracks, one for the A100 and another for the 4090 GPUs.

-If you are interested in participating, you can learn more about the official NeurIPS LLM efficiency challenge website [here](https://llm-efficiency-challenge.github.io). **The submission deadline is Oct 15th, 2023.**
+If you are interested in participating, you can learn more about the NeurIPS LLM Efficiency Challenge on the official website [here](https://llm-efficiency-challenge.github.io).

+**The submission deadline is Oct 15th, 2023.**

 ---